sorcerykid/auth_rx/README.txt

   - improved transcoding of literals in rulesets
   - added some basic functions for use by rulesets
   - fixed validation of dataset names in rulesets

+Version 2.6b (19-Jul-2018)
+  - introduced support for array literals in rulesets
+  - added array-related functions for use by rulesets
+  - localized references to transcoding functions
+  - registered chat command to control login filtering
+  - included support for disabling login filtering
+  - added reload function to AuthFilter class
+  - tweaked lexer to skip comments on ruleset loading
+  - added search function to AuthDatabase class

 Installation
 ----------------------